Andrei-d6/Guides/Technical_writing/Paper.md

 # How to Read a Paper Effectively

 The following rules are based on this wonderful [guide](https://www.youtube.com/watch?v=IeaD0ZaUJ3Y). <br>
-**DO NOT** read the article from beggining to end.
+**DO NOT** read the article from beginning to end.
 Feel free to stop the process at any point.

 Phase I (Surveying the paper):